michellel4196/github-tutorial/README.md

 **When initializing the stage, be sure you are not in the workspace.**
-  * If you did initialize your workspace, you can use "rm -rf .git"
+  * If you did initialize your workspace, you can use "_rm -rf .git_"
 ```bash
 michellel4196:~/workspace $ git init
 initialized empty Git repository in /home/ubuntu/workspace/.git/